-Spontaneous CP violation gives two degenerate vacua, leading to domain wall solutions, a disaster for cosmology~\cite{Zeldovich:1974uw}.
-A natural way out of the domain wall problem is requiring symmetry non-restoration in the very early universe, when the temperature $T\gtrsim M_{W}$~\cite{Weinberg:1974hy, Mohapatra:1979qt, Dvali:1995cc}.
+Spontaneous $CP$ violation gives two degenerate vacua, leading to domain wall solutions, a disaster for cosmology~\cite{Zeldovich:1974uw}.
+A natural way out of the domain wall problem is requiring symmetry nonrestoration in the very early Universe, when the temperature $T\gtrsim M_{W}$~\cite{Weinberg:1974hy, Mohapatra:1979qt, Dvali:1995cc}.
 Unfortunately, such mechanism is not realistic with only two light Higgs doublets~\cite{Dvali:1996zr}.
-To keep CP non-restoration at high temperature, one needs at least a third light Higgs doublet, which requires another fine tuning.
-A more common solution to the domain wall problem is adding a tiny CP-odd perturbation (often called as biased term) to the Lagrangian, so the domain wall is unstable and collapse quickly after its formation~\cite{Zeldovich:1974uw, Vilenkin:1981zs, Gelmini:1988sf}.
+To keep $CP$ nonrestoration at high temperature, one needs at least a third light Higgs doublet, which requires another fine tuning.
+A more common solution to the domain wall problem is adding a tiny $CP$-odd perturbation (often called a biased term) to the Lagrangian, so the domain wall is unstable and collapses quickly after its formation~\cite{Zeldovich:1974uw, Vilenkin:1981zs, Gelmini:1988sf}.
 Such a biased term may derive from effective operators due to quantum gravity, which is expected to violate all global symmetries~\cite{Rai:1992xw, Harlow:2018tng}.
 The biased term solution is what we choose in this work.
-In other words, we assume the renormalizable minimal SO(10) theory itself respects CP symmetry exactly.
-While all the unknown physics beyond grand unification, such as quantum gravity, can break CP but have only negligible effects on the low energy theory, except for destabilizing domain walls.
-The gravitational waves (GW) of domain wall collapse can serve as a smoking gun for electroweak scale discrete symmetry broken, but the amplitudes are in general quite small.
-For potential GW signals, we refer to~\cite{Hiramatsu:2010yz, Chen:2020soj}.
+In other words, we assume the renormalizable minimal $SO(10)$ theory itself respects $CP$ symmetry exactly, while all the unknown physics beyond grand unification, such as quantum gravity, can break $CP$ but have only negligible effects on the low energy theory, except for destabilizing domain walls.
+The gravitational waves of domain wall collapse can serve as a smoking gun for electroweak scale discrete symmetry broken, but the amplitudes are, in general, quite small.
+For potential gravitational wave signals, we refer to~\cite{Hiramatsu:2010yz, Chen:2020soj}.

-\subsection{Yukawa Sector}
+\subsection{Yukawa sector}